 Discover how you can join North Park in serving our community and world:

-North Park has teamed up with the Harlow Neighbors Association and local non-profit group Harlow Serves to begin a nationally-recognized food initiative which provides meals for local students who face food insecurity.
+North Park has teamed up with the Harlow Neighbors Association and local non-profit group Harlow Serves for a nationally-recognized food initiative which provides meals for local students who face food insecurity.

 Over 60% of the kids at Bertha Holt elementary school qualify for free or reduced-price lunches at school.
 During the summer, Food For Lane County helps provide lunches for these students in need.
 But what about spring and winter breaks?
 Feed Hope was designed to fill this gap, empowering neighbors in Harlow to directly supply this need in our own neighborhood.